ehsanasgari/DiTaxa/README.md

 --override: 1 to override the existing files, 0 to only generate the missing files<br/>
 --heatmap: generates occurrence heatmap for top 100 markers (e.g:  positive_title:negative_title).<br/>
 --excel: 1 or 0, the default is 1 to generate a detailed list of markers, their taxonomic assignment, and their p-values<br/>
+--blastn:  If you have already run './build.sh' you do not need to specify this parameter and the script will download and put the
---blastn:  NCBI BLASTN /bin/ path in your system, you can get the latest version from here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+<a href=' ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/'>NCBI BLASTN</a> /bin/ path in your system, otherwise if you already have this on your system you can specify it here.
 <p>
-If you run build.sh you don't need to download it manually and the default parameter in blastn works.
-Otherwise you can download blast+ from below and specify the path:
+You can also download blast+ from below and specify the path:
 <b>Linux</b><br/>
 http://ftp.ncbi.nlm.nih.gov/blast/executables/blast%2B/2.7.1/ncbi-blast-2.7.1%2B-x64-linux.tar.gz
 <br/><b>MacOSx</b><br/>